Thursday 26 February 2015

 Wednesday 24th December 2014

-Although I’d never been to the shore of this small lake before, I didn't linger and gingerly crossing the outlet I made my way up the grassy ridge that leads to the north ridge of Mardale Ill Bell.
-I found this to be an interesting route with a few outcrops on what Wainwright described as a rock rib that required some scrambling to get up.
-From a distance the ridge didn’t look particularly easy, but once I was on it I found it a very enjoyable climb that was providing me with just the sort of Lakeland walking that I had been missing all year.
-At the top of the ridge, on Piot Crag, the terrain levelled off slightly making the going now easier and enabling me to have an enjoyable walk all the way up to the summit of Mardale Ill Bell.
-The weather tried to interrupt my enjoyment with hail and snow that was hammering into my face curtesy of strong winds, but I was enjoying myself too much.
+Although I’d never been to the shore of this small lake before, I didn't linger and gingerly crossed the outlet before making my way up the grassy ridge that led me to the north ridge of Mardale Ill Bell.
+I found this to be an interesting route with a few outcrops on what Wainwright described as a rock rib that required some scrambling.
+From a distance the ridge didn’t look particularly easy, but once I was on it I found it to be a very enjoyable climb that provided me with just the sort of Lakeland walking that I had been missing all year.
+At the top of the ridge, on Piot Crag, the terrain levelled off slightly to make the going easier and enable me to have an enjoyable walk all the way up to the summit of Mardale Ill Bell.
+The weather tried to interrupt my enjoyment with hail and snow that hammered into my face curtesy of strong winds, but I was enjoying myself too much.

 The light was too dull and the length of the walk down the valley was too long for me to really enjoy this section of the walk.
 As the gradient levelled and merged into farmland the ground became saturated after all the rain that had fallen over the previous days, so I got rather wet feet as I made my way slowly down the valley until eventually, finally, I reached civilisation at Overend.
 At the second collection of houses, Hallow Bank, I turned left and climbed the steep hillside behind.
 The initial section of this climb was fun as the ground was varied with scattered small outcrops, bracken and trees, but once I reached a wall everything fell apart.
 My Wainwright guide had recommended going through the second, higher gap in the wall, but there wasn’t a path to this gap, and hardly a path beyond either gap.
 Beyond the wall the ground was considerably less interesting as if sheep had free reign in this area, and with no sign of any paths I struggled up the dreary grassy slopes.

-When the gradient finally eased I found a slender path and followed it up the tedious hillside.
+When the gradient finally eased I found a slender path and followed that up the tedious hillside.
 All memory of the rocks that cover the top of Mardale Ill Bell were now gone in this typically English landscape of smooth grassy hillsides.
-This long trudge took me all the way up to the top of the ridge where the bitingly strong winds with passing hail and snow showers that had failed to bother me on Mardale Ill Bell now had their revenge.
-As I passed over the top of Kentmere Pike I wrapped myself up against the worst that the weather was throwing at me and kept my head down while ploughing on along the undulating ridge all the way to Harter Fell.
-This didn’t feel like a Lakeland walk as I made my way along the boggy, snow-dusted ridge, so I was relieved to finally reach the distinctive rock and discarded metal fence-posts that make up the cairn that sits at the summit of Harter Fell.
+The long trudge took me all the way up to the top of the ridge where the bitingly strong winds with passing hail and snow showers that had failed to bother me on Mardale Ill Bell now had their revenge.
+As I passed over the top of Kentmere Pike I wrapped myself up against the worst that the weather could throw at me and kept my head down while ploughing on along the undulating ridge all the way to Harter Fell.
+This didn’t feel like a Lakeland walk as I made my way along the boggy, snow-dusted ridge, so I was relieved to finally reach the distinctive cairn made up of rock and discarded metal fence-posts that sits at the summit of Harter Fell.

 There were moments on this walk that weren’t particularly great, but whenever I was anywhere near Nan Bield Pass the walk was absolutely top-rank and showed me exactly what I had been missing all year.
 My last mountain walk of 2014 was a good one in an amazing place with some great moments on two fabulous mountains separated by a mountain pass that must rank as not only one of the finest in the Lake District but possibly anywhere.